dejwk/roo_display/doc/programming_guide.md

 A common scenario is like this: you clear a rectangular area to draw some new content in it, paying no attention to whatever content was there before.
 But it is often the case that many pixels already had the correct (bacgkround) color and didn't really need to be overwritten.
 If only you knew which those were, you could have skipped them over, saving the SPI bandwidth.

-A canonical solution to achieve that would be to use a framebuffer, keeping a copy of each pixel.
-The problem with framebuffers, however, is that they eat up a lot of precious RAM (e.g. 480x320x2 = 307 KB for a ILI9486 display).
+A canonical solution to achieve that would be to use a framebuffer, keeping a copy of each pixel in RAM.
+The problem with framebuffers, however, is that they eat up a lot of RAM (e.g. 480x320x2 = 307 KB for a ILI9486 display).

 `BackgroundFillOptimizer` is akin to a reduced-resolution framebuffer, using only 1/4 of a bit per pixel, rather than 16 bits per pixel (rounding up to 4.8 KB for the same ILI9486 display).
 Specifically, the filter assigns 4 bits to each 4x4 rectangle, and uses it to encode whether that rectangle is solid-filled with one of the predefined 15 'fill' colors (which you need to specify when you instantiate the filter).
 These data are used to optimize out rectangle fills using these predefined colors.
 Only those 4x4 sub-rectangles are drawn that are not already solid-filled with that given color.